void-stack/VMUnprotect.Dumper/README.md

 ```sh
 VMUnprotect.Dumper.exe example.vmp.exe
 ```
+> If the target app has a different framework, it probably won't work.
+Compile it yourself for your needs. <br>

 ### Checkout also:
 * [VMUnprotect](https://github.com/void-stack/VMUnprotect) - VMUnprotect can dynamically log and manipulate calls from virtualized methods by VMProtect.